-I’m Tia Levings, a writer, creator and content specialist.
-I tell stories that shine light on the abuses of Christian fundamentalism and offer insight into the true horrors of religious trauma.
+I’m Tia Levings, a writer, creator, guest expert, and content specialist.
+I shine light on the abuses of Christian fundamentalism and offer contextual insight into the true horrors of religious trauma.
 My memoir, A Well-Trained Wife: My Escape from Christian Patriarchy, releases with St. Martin’s Press in 2024.

 My videos on social media have millions of views.
 Through the lens of my personal experience, I connect entertainment, news headlines, and current events to fundamentalist influences and strategy.

 I write about religious trauma and Christian fundamentalism to educate, validate, and empower those who feel smashed by the patriarchy.
 To create something beautiful from pain.
 And, because when I went through the hell of church-sanctioned violence, I felt alone and I wasn’t.
 There are thousands of others out there.